 1 tablespoon (1/2 fluid ounce) lukewarm water, plus more if necessary

 Prepare the cupcake batter.
 Preheat your oven to 350°F. Grease the wells of a standard 12-cup muffin tin well and set it aside.
-In a medium-size, heat-safe bowl, place the chocolate and butter and melt over a double boiler or in 30-second bursts at 60% power in the microwave (as described on page 21 of Gluten Free Classic Snacks, as republished here on the blog).
-To the bowl of melted chocolate and butter, add the sugar, sour cream, eggs and vanilla, beating well after each addition.
-In a large bowl, place the flour, cocoa powder, baking powder, baking soda and salt, and whisk to combine well.
+In a medium-size, heat-safe bowl, place the chocolate and butter and melt over a double boiler or in 30-second bursts at 60% power in the microwave.
+To the bowl of melted chocolate and butter, add the sugar, sour cream, eggs, and vanilla, beating to combine after each addition.
+In a separate large bowl, place the flour, cocoa powder, baking powder, baking soda and salt, and whisk to combine well.
 Create a well in the center of the dry ingredients, add the wet ingredients and mix to combine.
 The batter will be thick.

 Bake and cool the cupcakes.
 Fill the prepared muffin cups two-thirds full and shake the batter into an even layer in each well.
 Place the pan in the center of the preheated oven and bake for about 18 minutes, or until the cupcakes are just firm to the touch.
 Allow the cupcakes to cool in the muffin tin for 10 minutes before transferring to a wire rack to cool completely.
 Repeat with the remaining batter.